 Who we are

-The Cyposium is being organised by a loose collective of artists and researchers working in the field of cyberformance – live performance that uses the internet as a performance site, connecting remote players and audience via telecommunications technology in lively real-time events.
+The Cyposium was organised by a loose collective of artists and researchers working in the field of cyberformance – live performance that uses the internet as a performance site, connecting remote players and audience via telecommunications technology in lively real-time events.

-During the cyposium, some of the organising team will be taking visible roles such as facilitating and moderating discussions, and stage managing the event.
-There are also many less visible but equally important roles such as documentation, publicity, maintaining the web site and technical support and training for the platforms.
+During the cyposium, some of the organising team took visible roles such as facilitating and moderating discussions, and stage managing the event.
+There were also many less visible but equally important roles such as documentation, publicity, maintaining the web site and technical support and training for the platforms.

 - the community of cyberformers through UpStage